 - 300 g fresh tuna (in chunks, not too big not too small)

-- a handful of chopped parsley, dried mixed herbs or dried herbes de provence
+- A handful of dried mixed herbs or dried herbes de provence, you can use parsley too

 Thermomix TM 31, chopping board for vegetables, chopping board for fish, a couple of knives.
 I also used a bowl full of fresh water for the potatoes, I like placing them in water for a bit as I peel them.